PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Prize for that is there?"

 "No, Weeveston, there is not.
-Power is it's own reward."
+Power is its own reward."

 "Ah, yes, well, you'd have to talk to my Uncle about that."